 AI tools, self-represented litigants & the future of access to justice

 Many self-represented litigants are relying on artificial intelligence tools, often general-purpose chatbots.
 Courts and legal aid organizations face critical questions about whether and how to help self-represented litigants use AI tools in ways that are constructive.
-This month's webinar from the TRI/NCSC AI Policy Consortium for Law & Courts brings together leaders from state courts, legal services, and access to justice initiatives to explore this challenge.
+This month's webinar from the TRI/NCSC AI Policy Consortium for Law & Courts brought together leaders from state courts, legal services, and access to justice initiatives to explore this challenge.

 Learning Objectives:

-By the end of this session, participants will be able to:
+By the end of this session, participants are able to:

 - Distinguish between court-provided AI tools and public AI tools.